 - Tests of your knowledge or ways to validate your learning

-- Using your new knowledge in the real-world
+- Use your new knowledge in the real-world

-- How to market you and your new knowledge
+- Figure out how to market your new knowledge

 5. Find an Accountabilibuddy

-No, spellcheck does not recognize this word yet, but find yourself a friend or colleague who will hold you accountable.
+No, spellcheck does not recognize the word “accountabilibuddy” yet but find yourself a friend or colleague who will hold you accountable.
 Maybe they want to learn with you!
 It works in fitness and it works in learning.
-Plus it is more fun to share your journey.
-If they are not learning this skill, just make sure they are willing to help you learn it.
+Plus, it is more fun to share your journey.

 Already have a mentor?
 That is a wonderful person to hold you accountable because she/he is invested in your success.
-Add learning check-ins to your mentor plan and have concrete times she/he can help you.
+Add learning check-ins to your mentor plan and have standing appointments to discuss your progress.

-Sign up to access the free Resource Library, where you can find the Career Plan Worksheet that I previously mentioned, plus much more!
+Sign up to access the free Resource Library to find the Career Plan Worksheet that I previously mentioned, plus much more!